mongodb/specifications/source/index-management.rst

      * Optionally specify a specific name for the index outside of the default generated
      * name.
 If none is provided then the name is generated in the format "[field]_[direction]".
      *
+     * Note that if an index is created for the same key pattern with different collations,
+     * a name must be provided by the user to avoid ambiguity.
+     *
      * @example For an index of name: 1, age: -1, the generated name would be "name_1_age_-1".
      */
     name: String;